-In this episode we introduce a LEGO Mindstorms EV3 version of competition robot construction.
-It is a modular construction, with medium motor for aditional attachments and two light or color sensors for orientating on the field.
+In this episode, we introduce a LEGO Mindstorms EV3 version of competition robot construction.
+It is a modular construction, with medium motor for additional attachments and two light or colour sensors for orientating on the field.

 - 03 Nov 2014

-In the video we take a look at the construction and point out some key characteristics of the construction.
-Under the materials tab you can find pdf instructions for building the construction from the tutorial.
+In the video, we take a look at the construction and point out some key characteristics of the construction.
+Under the materials tab, you can find pdf instructions for building the construction of the tutorial.
 Use the video as a reference to lock the modules together.

 If you find the robot too wide, just take out the side frames.
-If you do not posses two EV3 color sensors, do not worry, just use old NXT light or color sensors.
+If you do not possess two EV3 colour sensors, do not worry, just use old NXT light or colour sensors.

-For any suggestions or questions, just post your comment bellow.
+For any suggestions or questions, just post your comment below.